It is important for you to make a will whether or not you consider you have many possessions or much money. It is important to make a will because:

-For more information about what happens if someone dies without making a will in England and Wales, see Who can inherit if there is no will – the rules of intestacy.
+For more information about what happens if someone dies without making a will, see Who can inherit if there is no will – the rules of intestacy.

 There is no need for a will to be drawn up or witnessed by a solicitor.
 If you wish to make a will yourself, you can do so.
 However, you should only consider doing this if the will is going to be straightforward.